Skip to content

 Organ System (Forms 0--6)

 The seven organ forms cover the major genres of Bach's organ repertoire.
-All default to organ registration and typically use 2--3 voices.
-These forms feature the most sophisticated counterpoint, as the organ's sustained tones make every voice-leading detail audible.
+All default to organ registration and use three voices.

 Solo Instrument System (Forms 7--8)